SkyKings-Guild/Guides/guides/mining.md

 # Tick Speed and Insta mining

-Blocks have different type of strenghts and resistance.
-These blocks ave cretain tick speed at which they will be minined at given Mining speed.
+Blocks have different type of strengths and resistance.
+These blocks have certain tick speeds at which they will be mined at given Mining speed.
 For example Ruby have the following trend

 20 Tick  >  3,366 ⸕
 19 Tick  >  3,539 ⸕